Enalean/tuleap/doc/back-end/events.md

             |                |                        |                    |           |

 In the following sections, we will detail the hook management.
-To be consistent with the naming in the core we will stick to \"event\" term for \"hook\".
+To be consistent with the naming in the core we will stick to "event" term for "hook".
 We will see how to define an event, how to listen to an event and how to process an event.

 ### How to define an event

-Every events are reified as a class with a constant `NAME` wich implements `Tuleap\Event\Dispatchable` interface.
+Every event is reified as a class which implements `Tuleap\Event\Dispatchable` interface.
 A minimal event is thus the following:

 ``` php
 declare(strict_types=1);